A Global Threat: 2000–2007

 In winter and spring of 2003, the band toured the west coast and north east with Clit 45.
 Also that spring the "Earache/Pass the time" EP was released.
 For the summer AGT would tour the U.S. with F-minus.

 In 2004–2005 AGT continued to play shows, toured the US with Casualties and then the Unseen and Career Soldiers, began work on new musical material and also searched for a new record label.
 They eventually landed with BYO Records.

 In 2006, the band recorded what would become their final record, Where the Sun Never Sets on BYO Records.
 Many consider this album to be the band's most musically complex and innovative achievement, while also maintaining the original political and musical aggressiveness for which the band has always been known and respected.

-In support of the release, A Global Threat would tour southern California, then the east coast with Strike Anywhere, the Subhumans across the midwest US followed by their first full Canadian tour joined in part by the Wednesday Night Heroes.
+In support of the release, A Global Threat would tour southern California, then the East Coast with Strike Anywhere, the Subhumans across the Midwest US, followed by their first full Canadian tour joined in part by the Wednesday Night Heroes.
 They would then tour the US again with Strike Anywhere, Bane, This is Hell, Ignite and Modern Life is War for the remainder of the summer and then returned to Canada for another tour with the Wednesday Night Heroes and The Filthy.

 In winter 2007 they would tour southern California and Arizona with LCB, Monster Squad and Career Soldiers.
 Then A Global Threat completed a U.S. tour with The Casualties before headlining another US tour with Wednesday Night Heroes and Monster Squad.
 Mike O'Brien of Clit 45 played guitar on the first tour of the summer, while another replacement, Ben, took over the guitar on the second tour.

-That summer tour, however would be their last, taking the stage for the final time at Welfare records in Haverhill MA.
+That summer tour would be their last, taking the stage for the final time at Welfare records in Haverhill MA.
 On November 19, 2007, the band officially folded and announced their break-up.
-In an interview with punkplanet.com conducted shortly after the band's dissolution Bryan stated that, among other things, creative differences, car theft, and crippling Arthritis were the main factors leading to the breakup of the band.
+In an interview with Punkplanet.com conducted shortly after the band's dissolution Bryan stated that, among other things, creative differences, car theft, and crippling arthritis were the main factors leading to the breakup of the band.